mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/monitoring/performance-monitoring/index.md

 *   `master/slaves_active` (counter) This metric provides the number of active agents.
 The number of active agents is calculated by adding `slaves_connected` and `slave_disconnected`.
 *   `master/slaves_connected` (counter) This metric provides the number of connected agents.
 This number should equal the total number of Mesos agents (`slaves_active`).
 Use this metric to determine the general health of your cluster as a percentage of the total.
 *   `master/elected` (gauge) This metric indicates whether this is the elected master.
 This metric should be fetched from all masters, and add up to 1.
-If this number is not 1 for a period of time, your system administrator should be notified (PagerDuty etc).
+If this number is not 1 for a period of time, your system administrator should be notified (PagerDuty and so on).
 *   `master/uptime_secs` (gauge) This metric provides the master uptime, in seconds.
 This number should be at least 5 minutes (300 seconds) to indicate a stable master.
 You can use this metric to detect "flapping".
 For example, if the master has an uptime of less than 1 minute (60 seconds) for more than 10 minutes, it has probably restarted 10 or more times.
 *   `master/messages_decline_offers` (counter) This metric provides the number of declined offers.
 This number should equal the number of agents x the number of frameworks.
 If this number drops to a low value, something is probably getting starved.